 “Main Title” from Star Wars

-This is the tune that everyone knows, even people that have never seen Star Wars.
+This is the tune everyone knows, even people who have never seen Star Wars.
 (Do they exist?)
 It is accompanied by the unforgettable golden-lettered scroll that begins every movie.

 John Williams — "Main Title" from A New Hope

 We know that Williams got inspiration from classical and romantic composers.
 But what many don’t realize is that he also drew material from early American film composer Erich Wolfgang Korngold.
 Some of the films Korngold scored included The Adventures of Robin Hood and Kings Row, whose triplet-driven main theme many cite as a direct influence on Williams.
 But Korngold’s music should resonate with many Star Wars fans, including his main title for The Sea Hawk.

 Erich Wolfgang Korngold — “Main Title” from The Sea Hawk